ssh88/CodingExercise-Binance/README.md

 ### Command Line
 <img width="500" alt="Screenshot 2022-03-11 at 00 04 00" src="https://user-images.githubusercontent.com/3674185/157776093-e2f66d65-7d10-4291-8470-870e7be88f1b.png">

-To use via Command Line, open up your command line app, navigate to the root directory of the project and either run `.\binance` or open up the `binance` exec
+To use via Command Line, open up your command line app, navigate to the root directory of the project and either run `.\binance` or open up the `binance` shell.

 ### Xcode
 <img width="500" alt="Screenshot 2022-03-10 at 22 41 16" src="https://user-images.githubusercontent.com/3674185/157767094-f9cac9ea-2ab5-4b11-8be5-471d0cedb1d6.png">

-To use inside Xcode, navigate to the root directoy of the project:
+To use inside Xcode, navigate to the root directory of the project:

 - open the CodingExercise-Binance.xcodeproj project file
 - Select the Binance scheme